bkushigian/hog/README.md

 Another goal is to create a `Lesson` class that can either be used by a Jupyter notebook or by the command line client.
 It would be nice to be able to group common themed lessons together.

+Finally, we would like to create a larger set of lessons and get feedback from folks at different learning stages of Git.